Agentic code migration: turning lingering legacy to state-of-the-art software

 The Converter performs the conversion from one language, dialect, or platform to the other.
 To verify its conversion output, the converter uses predefined tests such as unit, regression, and functional tests.
 These tests, with allowed fault tolerance, are designed together with client stakeholders.
 The converter iterates on functions or transformations until all the tests pas.

-Finally, the Code Refactor Agent aligns the converted code with company coding standards and best practices.
+Finally, the Code Refactorer aligns the converted code with company coding standards and best practices.

 Together, these agents make it possible to migrate repositories in a matter of hours up to a few days instead of months or even years, depending on repository size, complexity, programming language, and legacy platform.